YHWong20/YHWong20/README.md

 - 👋 Hi, I’m @YHWong20.
-- 👀 I’m a Y2 Life Sciences major in NUS.
-I find the field of Computing fascinating and hope to learn more!
-I am interested in Cybersecurity/Information Security, along with Bioinformatics + Computational Biology!
+- 👀 I’m a Y2 Information Security student in NUS.
 - 🌱 I’m currently learning Java.
 I hope to be able to learn JavaScript, C, C# in the future.
 - 📚 Languages: Python, Java